 PDF editing is a very needed feature but not every app out there provides that functionality.
 Not only that, the ones that enable PDF editing are very costly.
 For instance, take the case of PDFPen – that costs you $74.95 for the full version.
 Adobe’s propriety can cause a huge dent in your pocket: about $200 for the editors.

 Although PDF editors are costly, not everyone wants to edit PDF documents per se.
 More or less, it’s only to annotate, highlight or certain other research-oriented purposes.
-Much of this can be achieved through a variety of software that’s less costly or free.
+Much of this can be achieved through a variety of software that’s less costly or free such as PDFelement for iOS.
+It’s completely free to use.
 We’ll take a look at the options available for Mac users.

 Skim is a popular, open-source and free PDF reader that doubles up as a research tool with it set of features.
-It’s pretty much the same as Preview on Mac but it works good for those quick annotations, comments and highlights.
+It’s pretty much the same as Preview on Mac, but it works well for those quick annotations, comments, and highlights.